Expo app integration with React Native Stallion

 Everything else should work as expected from here.
 You can continue with the production deployment steps outlined in the production usage guide.

 Looking for a fast, affordable, and flexible alternative to Expo Updates?
-Learn why developers are switching to Stallion and how it unlocks better OTA workflows.
+Learn why developers are switching to React Native Stallion and how it unlocks better OTA workflows.